-You’ll be shocked, only a very small percentage of your customers will not be willing to make an introduction.
-If a large portion tell you no, it means that you could be doing a better job making them happy.
+You’ll be surprised to find out that only a very small percentage of your customers will not be willing to make an introduction.
+If a large portion tells you no, it means that you could be doing a better job making them happy.

-Some of their videos have gotten over 3 million views and more importantly they have been able to sell thousands of blenders because of these videos.
+Some of their videos have gotten over 3 million views, and, more importantly, the company has been able to sell thousands of blenders because of these videos.

 If you can come up with something creative like blending iPhones, you can create viral videos.
-Good content spreads like a wildfire over the web, and even on television.
+Good content spreads like a wildfire on the web and even television.
 The Blendtec guys have been on the Tonight Show with Jay Leno.

 Big marketing idea #18: Offer steep discounts

 Earlier this year, a buddy of mine launched a concept called Tomato Battle, in which thousands of people get together and throw tomatoes at each other.
-When he launched the event he was charging 59 dollars for a ticket and his goal was to get a bit more than 2000 attendees.
+When he launched the event, he was charging fifty-nine dollars for a ticket, and his goal was to get a bit more than two thousand attendees.

-In order to fill up the event, he reached out to Groupon and Living Social and they promoted the event to their email lists at a price point that was around 50% off.
-Within days he sold over 1000 tickets on these group buying sites and after the deal closed the people who bought tickets told their friends and those friends went directly to the Tomato Battle site and bought more tickets at the regular price.
+In order to fill the event, he reached out to Groupon and Living Social.
+The companies promoted the event to their email lists at a price point that was around 50% off.
+Within days, he sold over one thousand tickets on these group buying sites.
+After the deal closed, the people who bought tickets told their friends, and those friends went directly to the Tomato Battle site and bought tickets at a regular price.